 As the AAD explains, "Moisturizer traps water in our skin, giving it a more youthful appearance."
 Look for glow-boosting lotions that contain SPF, like these skin-saving facial moisturizers.

 6. Wash Your Face at Least Twice a Day

-Cleanse morning and night, minimum, and after you sweat so the perspiration doesn't sit on your skin causing irritation.
+Washing the day off requires a lot more than a few makeup wipes.
+Start with an oil-based cleanser, which works to eliminate impurities without drying out the skin.
+Cleanse morning and night, minimum, and after you sweat so the perspiration doesn't sit on your skin, causing irritation.
 (And did you know, you should always blot, not wipe, sweat?)

 "Building up tolerance" to certain skin treatments isn't really a thing.
 If a product is burning or hurting your skin, it's also probably making it look older from irritation.
 Unless a product that stings is prescribed by a dermatologist, it's probably not right for you.
 Look out for common skin irritants on product labels, like fragrance and propylene glycol.

-Smile lines are signs of a happy life, but maybe it's time to cut out that unapproachable scowl you make on your morning commute, and instead of squinting at your computer screen, could it be time for glasses?
+We're all for smile lines since they're an indicator of a happy life, but maybe it's time to cut out that unapproachable scowl you make on your morning commute, and instead of squinting at your computer screen, could it be time for glasses?